George and Eunice McGuire Scholarship

 - Applicants must submit an essay (double-spaced, one to two pages).
 Please provide specific examples of how you embrace the values of excellence, respect and hospitality and how they relate to your plans for working in the field of education.

 - Two letters of recommendation are required.
-One recommendation must be from a faculty member at Saint Xavier University.
-The other recommendation should be from someone external to the University and who knows your professional or volunteer work related to education.
-The letters of recommendation should refer to the values noted above and should be sent directly to the address below, postmarked by December 15:
+The letters of recommendation should refer to the values noted above and should be sent directly to the address below, postmarked by December 15 or hand-delivered to WAC Room G-203 by 4 p.m.
+December 15:

 Saint Xavier University